xumzheng/microsoft-graph-docs/api-reference/beta/api/user-list.md

 }
 -->

-### Example 14: Get information about synchronized users from a specific source tenant
+### Example 14: List information about synchronized users from a specific source tenant

 The following example lists origin and synchronization information about synchronized users from a specific source Azure AD tenant.
 This information is only populated for users that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).
 Add a `$filter` parameter for the source tenant and add a `$select` parameter for [originTenantInfo](../resources/user.md).